rusk2ua/hamradiogenai/README.md

 Amateur radio is fundamentally a maker's hobby.
 For a century, hams have built antennas, soldered circuits, and wired up stations.
 Yet, when it came to software, many operators felt locked behind a wall of syntax, complex compiler tooling, and steep learning curves.

 Generative AI has democratized software development, turning code into another "building material" that hams can shape.
-However, most people approach AI as a generalist chat tool, yielding what is known as **"AI Slop"** [3]—bloated, buggy, or outright hallucinated code that fails even superficial inspection.
+However, most people approach AI as a generalist chat tool, yielding what is known as **"AI Slop"** —bloated, buggy, or outright hallucinated code that fails even superficial inspection.

-To build reliable software, we must adopt the **Grounded AI** model [3]:
+To build reliable software, we must adopt the **Grounded AI** model:
 *   **Curate Before You Code:** Never let the AI guess the rules or formulas.
-Always feed the AI primary source documents—rules, mathematical schemas, and log files [107].
+Always feed the AI primary source documents—rules, mathematical schemas, and log files.
-*   **Context Isolation:** Keep your workspace focused on a single project at a time so the AI's attention window remains clean and responsive [114].
+*   **Context Isolation:** Keep your workspace focused on a single project at a time so the AI's attention window remains clean and responsive.
-*   **Syntax is Generative, Logic is Human:** Use the AI to generate code structure and handle syntax, but retain control over the system design, error boundaries, and operational constraints [153].
+*   **Syntax is Generative, Logic is Human:** Use the AI to generate code structure and handle syntax, but retain control over the system design, error boundaries, and operational constraints.

 ---